 - 5.1 The issue is referred to the Headteacher for investigation, usually by the Complainant writing to the Headteacher (see Annex 2 Complaints Form).
-This should include information about why they are complaining, and what they want to happen as a result of their complaint.
-Where there is: - 5.1.1 An unresolved concern under Stage 1, or - 5.1.2 a complaint which needs investigation, or - 5.1.3 a more serious dissatisfaction with some aspect of the School's policies, procedures, management or administration. - 5.2 The complaint should be set out in writing (using Annex 2 Complaints Form) with full details, including dates and names, and sent with all relevant documents and full contact details for the attention of the Headteacher.
-The Complainant should state in the letter what they feel would resolve their complaint.
-Should a formal written complaint be received by another member of the School's staff, he or she will immediately pass it to the Headteacher. - 5.3 A complaint should be submitted as soon as possible, but in any event within six weeks of the incident in question.
-If a complaint is submitted after this date, the Complainant will be required to explain why they were not able to submit the complaint within the stated period. - 5.4 It is generally at this stage that it will become clear whether: - 5.4.1 it is appropriate for the complaint to be dealt with under these procedures or whether there are statutory processes which are more appropriate.
-If the latter is the case, the Headteacher will need to inform the Complainant of this and the way in which the complaint will be handled; - 5.4.2 the Headteacher will investigate the complaint; - 5.4.3 the concern does constitute a complaint.
-If the focus of the complaint is unclear, the Investigator may ask the Complainant to clarify, in writing, why they are complaining, and what they want to happen as a result of their complaint. - 5.5 Any complaint received under the informal process should be acknowledged within 5 school days of receipt of the complaint with, in the absence of extenuating circumstances, a written response from the Investigator within 20 school days of receipt of the complaint.
+This should include information about why they are complaining, and what they want to happen as a result of their complaint. where there is: - An unresolved concern under Stage 1, or - · a complaint which needs investigation, or - a more serious dissatisfaction with some aspect of the School's policies, procedures, management or administration - 5.2 The complaint should be set out in writing (using Annex 2 Complaints Form) with full details and sent with all relevant documents and full contact details for the attention of the Headteacher.
+Should a formal written complaint be received by another member of the School's staff, he or she will immediately pass it to the Headteacher. - 5.3 A complaint should normally be submitted within six weeks of the incident in question.
+If a complaint is submitted after this date, the Complainant will be required to explain why they were not able to submit the complaint within the stated period. - 5.4 It is generally at this stage that it will become clear whether: - (i) it is appropriate for the complaint to be dealt with under these procedures or whether there are statutory processes which are more appropriate.
+If the latter is the case, the Headteacher will need to inform the Complainant of this and the way in which the complaint will be handled. - (ii) the Headteacher will investigate the complaint. - (iii) the concern is a definite complaint.
+If the focus of the complaint is unclear, the Investigator may ask the Complainant to clarify, in writing, why they are complaining, and what they want to happen as a result of their complaint. - 5.5 Any complaint received under this process should be acknowledged within 5 school days of receipt of the complaint with, in the absence of extenuating circumstances, a written response from the Investigator within 20 school days of receipt of the complaint.
 The Complainant will also be informed in the initial letter from the Investigator that if the complaint is about a named member of staff the Complainant should be advised not to contact the member of staff directly for the duration of the complaint.
-The Local Governing Board will be informed of all formal complaints escalating to Stage 2. - 5.6 When a complaint is considered to be vexatious, serial, repetitive or spurious the Investigator will write to the Complainant explaining why the complaint is not being taken forward and informing that they have the right to refer this decision to the Chief Executive.
-Examples of what the Trust considers to be vexatious, serial, repetitive or spurious complaints include where:
+The Local Governing Body will be informed of all formal complaints escalating to Stage 2. - 5.6 When a complaint is considered to be vexatious, serial, repetitive or spurious the Investigator will write to the Complainant explaining why the complaint is not being taken forward and informing that they have the right to refer this decision to the Chief Executive.
+Examples of what the Trust considers to be vexatious include: - The Complainant has not identified any specific incidents or actions about which they wish to complain; - The Complainant's concerns are presented as conclusions rather than identifying specific incidents or actions about which they wish to complain: - The concerns that the Complainant identifies relate to historical actions and any evidence which might have enabled an objective investigation of their complaint is no longer available;

-- 5.6.1 The Complainant has not identified any specific incidents or actions about which they wish to complain; - 5.6.2 The Complainant's concerns are presented as conclusions rather than identifying specific incidents or actions about which they wish to complain; - 5.6.3 The concerns that the Complainant identifies relate to historical actions and any evidence which might have enabled an objective investigation of their complaint is no longer available; - 5.6.4 The substance of the complaint has been addressed under this procedure already; - 5.6.5 The concerns raised do not fall within the scope of this procedure; - 5.6.6 The Complainant does not identify any potential sources of evidence which might allow the matter to be investigated; - 5.6.7 The complaints are obsessive, harassing, or repetitive; - 5.6.8 The Complainant is seeking unrealistic or unreasonable outcomes; - 5.6.9 The complaints are designed to cause disruption and annoyance; - 5.6.10 The demands for redress lack any serious purpose or value.
+- The substance of the complaint has been addressed under this procedure already; - The concerns that the Complainant raises do not fall within the scope of this procedure: - The Complainant does not identify any potential sources of evidence which might allow the matter to be investigated; - The complaints are obsessive, harassing, or repetitive; - Complainants are seeking unrealistic or unreasonable outcomes; - The complaints are designed to cause disruption and annoyance; - Demands for redress lack any serious purpose or value.